christianalexandre/fakestore-compose/README.md

     ```
 2. Open the project in Android Studio.
 3. Let Android Studio download the required Gradle dependencies.
+4. Put Google Services file in /app/ folder.
-4. Run the `app` module on an emulator or a physical device.
+5. Run the `app` module on an emulator or a physical device.

 ## Tools / Dependencies